 - Use a marketplace like eBay or Facebook Marketplace to sell it (always using good safety, security measures)

-- Post what you're selling and when you do (and what you learn in the Commerce Journey Facebook Group here)
+- Post what you’re selling and when you sell it (and what you learn in the Commerce Journey Facebook Group here)

 Why Do This Challenge?